nseamans/Java-Projects/README.md

     </td>
   </tr>
 </table>

-Each Category of assignment is held in a branch.
+Each category of assignment is held in a branch.